huseyinbiyik/awesome-books/README.md

 # Awesome Books

-> A single page web application which you can save and list your favourite books.
+> A single-page web application that you can save and list your favorite books.
 Built with vanilla JavaScript and localStorage.

 ## Built With